nestordemeure/Simplers/readme.md

 Experimentations with the [Simple(x)](https://github.com/chrisstroemel/Simple) global optimization algorithm.

-The strengths of this algorithm compared to Gaussian optimization would be the ability to deal with a large number of sample and high dimenssion gracefully.
+The strengths of this algorithm compared to Gaussian optimization would be the ability to deal with a large number of sample and high dimension gracefully.

-Our goal is to implement the main algorithm in Rust and improve it if possible.
+My goal is to implement the main algorithm in Rust and improve it if possible.

 **This is a work in progress.**

-## Implemented Improvements
+## Divergences to the original algorithm

-- The user can define the search space as an hypercube.
+- The user can define the search space as an hypercube (which is then mapped to a simplex using [this](https://math.stackexchange.com/a/385071/495073) method).

 - The `exploration_preference` (float) parameter has been replaced by an `exploration_depth` (unsigned integer) parameter with a different but, hopefully, clearer semantic.
+It represents the number of splits we can exploit before requiring higher-level exploration (0 meaning grid-search like exploration, 5 being a good default and large values (10+) being very exploitation/greedy focusses).

 ## Potential improvement